Pakistan beats SAfrica by 95 runs in 2nd test, wins series | Sports-Games

-Fast bowler Hasan Ali's maiden test 10-wicket haul gave Pakistan its first series win over South Africa in 18 years as they beat the Proteas by 95 runs in the second test on Monday.
+Fast bowler Hasan Ali's 10-wicket haul gave Pakistan its first series win over South Africa in 18 years as they beat the Proteas by 95 runs in the second test on Monday.

-Hasan, who bagged five wickets in the first innings, tormented the Proteas again returning figures of 5-60 and South Africa collapsed to 274 all out after lunch on the last day.
+Hasan, who bagged five wickets in the first innings, tormented the Proteas again returning figures of 5-60 as South Africa collapsed to 274 all out after lunch on the last day to give him his maiden 10-for in a test.

 The last time Pakistan beat South Africa in a test series was in 2003 when it won 1-0 at home.